sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Appendix A – Additional Commitments

+## 3. Commitments

+This section links this strategy to GC and ESDC legislations, policies, directives, guidelines and more.

+### Mandate Letters

+Mandate letters outline the objectives that each minister seeks to accomplish, as well as pressing challenges to be addressed in their role.

+The [Minister of Digital Government](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) mandate letter outlined the following top priority:

+> Encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.

+The [Minister of Employment, Workforce Development and Disability Inclusion](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-employment-workforce-development-and-disability-inclusion) and the [Minister of Families, Children and Social Development](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-families-children-and-social-development-mandate-letter) mandate letters outlined the following top priorities:

+> - [...] commitment to govern in a positive, open and collaborative way.
+> - [...] continue to raise the bar on openness, effectiveness and transparency in government.
+> - This means a government that is open by default.
+> - [...] better digital capacity and services for Canadians.

+### Digital Standards

+The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
+In order to design digital services to better serve Canadians, the Standards lead teams to:

+> - Work in the open by default
+> - Use open standards and solutions
+> - Collaborate widely

+### Mandatory procedures for EA assessment

+The [Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) (Appendix A of the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601)) are used by departmental architecture review boards and the GC enterprise architecture review board (EARB) as an assessment framework to review digital initiatives, in order to ensure the GC acts as a single enterprise and is well aligned to its digital direction.
+The procedures stipulate the following:

+> - Data should only be purchased once and should align with international standards
+> - Data should be shared openly by default as per the Directive on Open Government
+> - Where possible, use open standards and open source software first
+> - All source code must be released under an appropriate open source software license
+> - Share code publicly when appropriate, and when not, share within the Government of Canada
+> - Design for cloud mobility and develop an exit strategy to avoid vendor lock-in
+> - Model business processes using Business Process Management Notation (BPMN) to identify common enterprise processes

+### ESDC OSS Management Framework

+The [ESDC OSS Management Framework (internal link)](https://dialogue/grp/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx), endorsed at ESDC EARB on March 16, 2021, provides guidance and sets direction around OSS product selection considerations and compliance obligations such as governance, code sharing, licensing and security to ESDC.
+It also provides a list of recommendations, considerations and procedures for the adoption, management and promotion of OSS as the primary option for future and next iteration solutions of ESDC/IITB information systems.
+Some short-term recommendations are:

+> - IITB decides, defines and focuses on the preferred areas of adoption, consider OSS in every aspect of the ICT Ecosystem+
+> - IITB implements a process for the sharing and re-use of developed OSS efforts within the department, GoC and OSS Community
+> - Establish an OSS Program Office [...] to take on the responsibility and further define the process and reporting requirements...

+### Digital Nations Charter

+The [Digital Nations](https://www.canada.ca/en/government/system/digital-government/digital-nations.html) is a collaborative forum of the world's leading digital governments that uses technology to improve citizens’ services in Canada and globally.
+At the 2019 Digital Nations Ministerial Summit, the [Digital Nations Charter](https://www.canada.ca/en/government/system/digital-government/improving-digital-services/digital9charter.html) was endorsed as a mutual commitment to digital government service development and leadership.
+Some of the principles that the participants have committed to working towards fulfilling:

+> - Promote interoperability of digital technologies, including by adopting a credible royalty free open standards policy;
+> - Strive to create future government systems, tradecraft, manuals and standards as open source and shareable between Participants;
+> - Promote competition in digital markets, for all enterprises regardless of size, including in government procurement;
+> - [...] support a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets; and
+> - Be a member of the Open Government Partnership, promote digital technologies to facilitate transparency and citizen participation, and use open licences to produce and consume open data.

 #### Directive on Open Government

 The [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108) promotes information management practices that enable the proactive and ongoing release of government information, by